 Sannai Maruyama Special Historical Sites

-There is a museum which displays excavated artefacts that offer an insight to a daily life of the people living there in ancient times.
+There is a museum that displays excavated artifacts that offer an insight to the daily life of the people living there in ancient times.
 If you aren’t much of a history or archeology fan, it is still worth visiting to enjoy a relaxing walk while exploring the unique ruins and structures!

 Sannai Maruyama Special Historical Sites